svazqz/next-api-generator/README.md

-# Next-api-generator
+# next-api-generator

-Next-api-generator is an project designed to streamline the development of new Next.js applications and their accompanying documentation.
+next-api-generator is an project designed to streamline the development of new Next.js applications and their accompanying documentation.
 Based on Typescript, Next.js, Zod, ReqctQuery, and the zod-to-openapi library, next-api-generator significantly reduces the overhead typically associated with these processes.

 ## Getting started